Sunskimmer822/spvol-shock/readme.md

 # Contribution
-When you make a pull request, please ensure that the username, api_key, and share_code fields in `environment.py` are empty Strings, or your request may not be merged.
+When you make a pull request, please ensure that the `username`, `api_key`, and `share_code` fields in `environment.py` are empty Strings, or your request may not be merged.